-Neither this prospectus nor any other offering material relating to the Offered Shares, Pre-Funded Warrants and Warrants has been submitted to the clearance procedures of the Autorité des marchés financiers in France.
-The Offered Shares, Pre-Funded Warrants and Warrants have not been offered or sold and will not be offered or sold, directly or indirectly, to the public in France.
-Neither this prospectus nor any other offering material relating to the Offered Shares, Pre-Funded Warrants and Warrants has been or will be: (a) released, issued, distributed or caused to be released, issued or distributed to the public in France; or (b) used in connection with any offer for subscription or sale of the Offered Shares, Pre-Funded Warrants and Warrants to the public in France; or (b) used in connection with any offer for subscription or sale of the Offered Shares, Pre-Funded Warrants and Warrants to the public in France.
-Such offers, sales and distributions will be made in France only: (i) to qualified investors (investisseurs qualifiés) and/or to a restricted circle of investors (cercle restreint d'investisseurs), in each case investing for their own account, all as defined in and in accordance with Articles L.411-2, D.411-1, D.411-2, D.734-1, D.754-1 and D.764-1 of the French Code monétaire et financie; (ii) to investment services providers authorised to engage in portfolio management on behalf of third parties; or (iii) in a transaction that, in accordance with article L.411-2-11-1°-or-2°-or 3° of the French Code monétaire et financier and article 211-2 of the General Regulations (Règlement Général) of the Autorité des marchés financiers, does not constitute a public offer (appel public à l'épargne).
-Such Offered Shares, Pre-Funded Warrants and Warrants may be resold only in compliance with Articles L.411-1, L.411-2, L.412-1 and L.621-8 through L.621-8-3 of the French Code monétaire et financier.
+Neither this prospectus nor any other offering material relating to the Offered Shares and Warrants has been submitted to the clearance procedures of the Autorité des marchés financiers in France.
+The Offered Shares and Warrants have not been offered or sold and will not be offered or sold, directly or indirectly, to the public in France.
+Neither this prospectus nor any other offering material relating to the Offered Shares and Warrants has been or will be: (a) released, issued, distributed or caused to be released, issued or distributed to the public in France; or (b) used in connection with any offer for subscription or sale of the Offered Shares and Warrants to the public in France.
+Such offers, sales and distributions will be made in France only: (i) to qualified investors (investisseurs qualifiés) and/or to a restricted circle of investors (ercele restreint d'investisseurs), in each case investing for their own account, all as defined in and in accordance with Articles L.411-2, D.411-1, D.411-2, D.734-1, D.744-1, D.754-1 and D.764-1 of the French Code monétaire et financier; (ii) to investment services providers authorised to engage in portfolio management on behalf of third parties; or (iii) in a transaction (Règlement Général) of the Autorité des marchés financiers, does not constitute a public offer (appel public à l'épargne).
+Such Offered Shares and Warrants may be resold only in compliance with Articles L.411-1, L.411-2, L.412-1 and L.621-8 through L.621-8-3 of the French Code monétaire et financier.